All goods are one of a kind

 Is my plane ticket included?

-How do I get to Japan?
+How do I get to Japan / meet with the group?

 Airfare to and from Japan is not included in the trip cost.
 There are non-stop flights to Japan from most major US cities on most US carriers.
 We are partial to flying ANA (All Nippon Airways) which is in Star Alliance with United Airlines.
 If you’re unsure of how you’d like to get there, contact us for recommendations.